src-bin/substrate-docs/use/upgrading.md

 After upgrading, you should re-run the bootstrapping and account creation commands.
 The most thorough upgrade requires that you run the following after replacing the binaries:

 1. `substrate setup`
-2. `substrate create-account -domain <domain> -environment <environment> -quality <quality>` for each of your other accounts
+2. `substrate account update --domain <domain> --environment <environment> --quality <quality>` for each of your other accounts

-As a convenience, `substrate accounts -format shell` will generate all of these commands and put them in the proper order.
-For the most streamlined workflow, run `sh <(substrate accounts -format shell -no-apply)`, review what Terraform plans to do, and then run `sh <(substrate accounts -auto-approve -format shell)` to apply the changes.
+As a convenience, `substrate account list --format shell` will generate all of these commands and put them in the proper order.
+For the most streamlined workflow, run `sh <(substrate account list --format shell --no-apply)`, review what Terraform plans to do, and then run `sh <(substrate account list --auto-approve --format shell)` to apply the changes.

 See the [release notes](../releases.md) for version-specific upgrade instructions.
 They will endeavor to call out which of these steps, and potentially additional steps, are necessary to gain access to new features.